🎉 Fan Zones

 Miami FIFA Fan Festival

 The official FIFA Fan Festival Miami is at Bayfront Park — 32 acres on the downtown waterfront facing Biscayne Bay.
-A full tournament-long program (June 13 through the Final on July 19) of live match broadcasts on giant LED screens, FIFA legends appearances, mascots, Latin music programming, water-jetpack shows on the bay, and Cuban / Latin / Caribbean food vendors.
+Starts June 13, 2026; the end date is debated across sources (the Miami host committee implies it runs through the Final on July 19; L'Etage Magazine cites a July 5 end).
+Verify closer to the tournament.
+Programming includes live match broadcasts on giant LED screens, FIFA legends appearances, mascots, Latin music, water-jetpack shows on the bay, and Cuban / Latin / Caribbean food vendors.
 Free entry, all ages welcome.
 30,000-capacity venue.
 Walking distance from Brickell, Wynwood (via Bus 24), and South Beach (via Bus 120 + Metromover).

 Official FIFA Fan Festival